 Documentary Press Release

-A documentary about Legendary Feminist Theatre Troupe to have Community Screening at Cinemapolis.
+Documentary about Legendary Feminist Theatre Troupe to have online Community Screening via Cinemapolis Movie Theatre.

-Ithaca NY: Performers, Pioneers, Activists, and Creators from 1970 – 1976 It’s All Right To Be Woman Theater inspired audiences as they performed in non-traditional performance spaces in New York City, and traveled to women’s centers, colleges and universities and were seen on PBS.
-The Documentary by Sue Perlgut and Nils Hoover will be shown at a community screening late this spring at Cinemapolis.
-Date and time to be announced.
-The just-completed film will have a talkback and Q&A with the filmmakers, members of the troupe and led by Cornell Professor Dr. Sara Warner, from the Department of Performing Arts and Media.
+Performers, Pioneers, Activists, and Creators!
+From 1970 – 1976 It’s All Right To Be Woman Theater inspired audiences as they performed in non-traditional performance spaces in New York City, traveled to women’s centers, colleges and universities, and were seen on PBS.
+The Documentary by Sue Perlgut and Nils Hoover will be shown online as community screening June 22 to 28 as a benefit for the film and for Cinemapolis in Ithaca, NY.
+The just-completed film will have an online talkback on Wednesday June 24, 7 PM (EDT) with the filmmakers, members of the troupe and led by Cornell Professor Dr. Sara Warner, from the Department of Performing Arts and Media.
+Link coming soon.
 The troupe founded by Sue Perlgut and Lynn Laredo created fresh and innovative forms of expression based on stories from their lives, at a time when women were beginning to break free from the roles that had traditionally defined them.
 These eleven women not only developed a new style of experimental theater, but they also contributed to the movement that is now known as Second Wave Feminism.
 They were seen by thousands of women and men who laughed and cried with them and embraced their message.
-For more information about them follow https://www.facebook.com/ItsAllRightToBeWomanTheatre
+For more information about them follow https://www.facebook.com/ItsAllRightToBeWomanTheatre ww.ItsAllRightToBeWomanTheatre.com For tickets contact Cinemapolis The film can be screened anytime between June 22-June 28.

 About the film: